Zeolith Glossar

 Zeolite

-Zeolite of sedimentary origin Zeolite of sedimentary origin is considered the older, more mature, and higher-quality form of natural zeolite.
+Zeolite of sedimentary origin: Zeolite of sedimentary origin is considered the older, more mature, and higher quality form of natural zeolite.
 It is formed by a very slow transformation of sedimentary rocks over millions of years under the influence of pressure, temperature, and mineral-rich water.
 This exceptionally long maturation period leads to a particularly stable, uniform crystal structure with high purity and reliably high cation exchange capacity.
-Its regulatory status is also crucial: zeolite of sedimentary origin is approved in the EU as a feed additive for all animal species – an important quality criterion that requires strict requirements for purity, composition, and effectiveness.
+Its regulatory status is also crucial: zeolite of sedimentary origin is approved in the EU as a feed additive for all animal species – an important quality characteristic that requires strict requirements for purity, composition, and efficacy.
 Our zeolite products for animals are based on zeolite of sedimentary origin.

-Zeolite of volcanic origin Zeolite of volcanic origin is formed when volcanic ash reacts with alkaline water and is transformed into a silicate crystal over millennia.
-Geologically, this process is significantly faster than the formation of zeolite of sedimentary origin – the mineral is therefore younger and its crystal structure is less mature.
+Zeolite of volcanic origin: Zeolite of volcanic origin is formed when volcanic ash reacts with alkaline water and is transformed into a silicate crystal over millennia.
+Geologically speaking, this process is significantly faster than the formation of zeolite of sedimentary origin – the mineral is therefore younger and the crystal structure is less mature.
 Zeolite of volcanic origin is well suited for many applications in gardening and agriculture.
-It is important to know: for use as a feed additive for animals, it is not approved for all animal species in the EU – here, sedimentary zeolite is the regulatory safe and recommended choice.
+Important to know: For use as a feed additive in animals, it is not approved for all animal species in the EU – here, sedimentary zeolite is the regulatively safe and recommended choice.
 Anyone using zeolite for their animals should therefore always pay attention to the origin and the corresponding approval.

 Zeolite activation → See Activation (tribomechanical ~)

-Zeolitization Zeolitization refers to the geological process in which volcanic rocks or ashes are converted into zeolite through chemical reactions with water.
-This process takes thousands to millions of years under natural conditions and explains why zeolite deposits are found worldwide primarily in volcanically active regions.
+Zeolitization: Zeolitization refers to the geological process in which volcanic rocks or ashes are converted into zeolite through chemical reactions with water.
+This process takes thousands to millions of years under natural conditions and explains why zeolite deposits are found worldwide, mainly in volcanically active regions.

 This glossary is constantly being expanded.
-Is there a term missing?
-Write to us – we're happy to help.
+Is a term missing?
+Write to us – we are happy to help.

 About the Author

 Michaela Schirmbrand-Pfeiffer is an entrepreneur, coach, and co-founder of STEINKRAFT.
-Her passion: the potential of people and the earth alike.
-She believes that the earth unfolds itself – if we give it the right space.
+Her passion: the potential of people and Earth alike.
+She believes that the Earth unfolds itself – if we give it the right space.
 In her garden blogs, she shares knowledge that enables better decisions: for healthy soil, nutrient-rich food, and a life in harmony with nature.